Image: SCC Logo

 MISTY or FOG

-The central point of interest in the photograph should be surrounded by or imbedded in fog or mist.
-The central point of interest can be any thing but should be enhanced by the soft visibility caused by the fog or mist. .
+The central point of interest in the photograph should be surrounded by or embedded in fog or mist.
+The central point of interest can be any thing but should be enhanced by the soft visibility caused by the fog or mist.

 Nature